Updated Jun 18, 2026§ For Pets

 Weenect costs less, especially if you’re billed in euros.
 Their 2-year prepaid plan comes to roughly $3.75/month in EUR equivalent, while Tractive’s cheapest option is $5/month with a 5-year commitment.
 On a standard 1-year plan, it’s $5.56/month for Weenect vs $8/month for Tractive — over two years, you save about $64 with Weenect, and that gap doubles with two cats.

 Weenect also stacks occasional site-wide promotions on top of prepaid discounts, something Tractive rarely offers outside Black Friday.
-Tractive’s official site provides additional context on this topic.
+Tractive’s official site documents its global LTE coverage.

 Waterproofing